Basic Information on Business Contract Law

 A business agreement is not enforceable by law and does not include a specific obligation on the part of either party.
 An example of a business agreement is when one party agrees to make a product for the other party, who agrees to pay for the product.
 When the first party sends a contract with details about pricing and payment details, and the second party agrees, it is now a business contract.

 Written vs. Verbal Contracts

 It is recommended that all contracts be written down in the event the contract is questioned and details of the contract must be shown.
 Verbal contracts are legally binding in some instances, but the burden of proof is much harder to meet.
 The exception is the ability to uphold short-term verbal business arrangements.
 Contracts that are not allowed to be verbal included pre-nuptial agreements or wills.

 Creating a written contract is possible by using forms available on the Internet.
 While this option saves money for basic contracts, anything that is more complicated should be drafted by a lawyer.
 This will avoid future issues with the contract's validity.
 Also, not all contract templates cover all of the needs of your situation, and a lawyer can be sure the contract has all of the proper details in place.

 If you need help with basic information on business contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.